AnisBetehi/Prime/README.md

   - you can message users by going into their profile and pressing the message icon, then you can find all your messages in the messages tab.

 - Live reloading when new posts, comments and likes are added / removed.

+- The app is completely responsive with all devices.